 ENS 201 – Ecosystem Structure and Dynamics (3).
 PR.
 BOT 150 or BIO 150 or COI.
 (1,2).
 Ecosystem structure, function, energetic, nutrient cycles, population dynamics, ecosystem models.
 3 hrs (class).
 Required course for minor/cognate

 ENS 211 – System Analysis and Quantitative Methods in Natural

 Resources Management (3).
 PR.
 MGT 211 or COI.
 (1).
 Statistical concepts and data analysis; optimization techniques; stochastic modeling; application of the systems approach to resource-based problems.
 3 hrs (class).

 ENS 275 – Contemporary Issues in Environment and Development (3).
 PR.
 COI.
 Environmental issues, concerns and opportunities; environment-economy interactions; environmental administration; sustainable development policies and issues; resource-use conflict and resolution.
 3 hrs (class).

 ENS 296 – Environmental Impact Assessment: Perspectives from the Natural and Social Sciences (4).
 PR.
 COI.
 Framework and methodology for environmental impact assessment of the biophysical and socioeconomic systems; ecological, social and ethical bases of EIA; risk assessment and management; mitigation of negative impacts and enhancement of positive impacts; case studies.
-6 hrs (3 class, 3 lab).
+6 hrs (3 class, 3 laboratory).